Marie Dorin Habert

-Marie Dorin Habert (born 19 June 1986) is a retired French biathlete.
+Marie Dorin Habert (/fr/; born 19 June 1986) is a French retired biathlete.

 Career

 She became junior world champion in relay (2004 and 2005).

 She represented France at the 2010 Winter Olympics.
 She was also on the bronze medal-winning French relay team at the Biathlon World Championships 2009.

 Dorin won a bronze in the women's 7.5 km sprint on 13 February 2010 and a silver in the relay.
 She won her first individual world cup victory at the 2015 world championships in Kontiolahti, Finland, in the sprint event, which was her first World Champion title as well.
 The next day she won the world championships pursuit, making it her second individual world cup victory and second gold medal in the world championships.

 At the Pyeongchang 2018 Winter Olympics, she claimed gold with the French Team in the Mixed relay and took bronze in the Relay.

 After the Olympics, she decided to end her career at the World Cup in Oslo.

 She won her last women's relay with the French team on 17 March 2018 and ended her career with a 20th place in pursuit the next day.